bmkramer/AJOL_OpenAlex/README.md

 - No additional information was collected on e.g. type of publication or publication year to investigate differences in record count in OpenAlex and Crossref for journals included in both.

 - It was not checked whether OpenAlex includes additional AJOL journal titles when searched not by ISSN, but e.g. by journal name.

+- OpenAlex is actively improving its coverage.
+OpenAlex metadata (included in [AJOL_OpenAlex_2022-02-13.csv](data/2022-02-13/AJOL_OpenAlex_2022-02-13.csv) shows that 191 of the 464 AJOL journals found in OpenAlex were added to the database on February 3, 2022.